Welcome to the Birds of North America Online!

 Subscriptions are available for as little as $5 for 30 days of full access!
 If you would like to subscribe to BNA Online, just visit the Cornell Lab of Ornithology E-Store.

-Mid-continent Sandhill Cranes spend 1.4% to 6.4% of their diurnal time searching for food, 0% to 17.1% gleaning surface foods, and 17.9% to 60.4% probing for subsurface foods (Tacha et al. 1987a).
-Frequency of these foraging activities does not vary among age, sex, or social classes, but juveniles spend 25% more time foraging than adults, females 2% more time foraging than males, and adult pairs and family units 14% more time foraging than lone adults (Tacha 1987).
+Sandhill Cranes of the Mid-Continent Population spend 1.4% to 6.4% of their diurnal time searching for food, 0% to 17.1% gleaning surface foods, and 17.9% to 60.4% probing for subsurface foods (Tacha et al. 1987a).
+The frequency of these foraging activities does not vary among age, sex, or social classes, but juveniles spend 25% more time foraging than adults, and females 2% more time foraging than males.
+Adult pairs and family units spend 14% more time foraging than lone adults (Tacha 1987), presumably because solitary birds must constantly check for predators where birds in groups can partially rely on the vigilance of nearby birds (Krause and Ruxton 2002).

 Nutrition And Energetics

-Animal matter important in diet even though it rarely exceeds 5% to 10% of intake by volume or weight; may provide essential amino acids and calcium rarely available in grain (Reineke and Krapu 1986).
-Carcass protein content of adult mid-continent cranes varies little throughout the year (Iverson 1981, Krapu et al. 1985).
-Lipid reserves vary dramatically; lowest lipid levels recorded mid-Aug when cranes arrived at Last Mountain Lake in Saskatchewan (Tacha et al. 1985a), but birds gained an average 9 g lipid/d while eating high-energy grains.
+Animal matter is important in crane diet, presumably because it provides essential amino acids and calcium rarely available in grain (Reineke and Krapu 1986).
+Protein content of adult cranes of the Mid-Continent Population varies little throughout the year (Iverson 1981, Krapu et al. 1985).
+Lipid reserves, an index to body condition, do vary however.
+These were measured in Mid-Continent Population cranes prior to fall migration from Last Mountain Lake, Saskatchewan, and again throughout their migration.
+Levels varied dramatically at key times of year, with the lowest levels occurring in mid-Aug, suggesting a period of relatively poor physical condition (Tacha et al. 1985a).
+By later in the fall, individuals gained an average 9 g lipid/d while eating high-energy grains.
 Lipid levels did not vary from when cranes departed Saskatchewan, through staging in Oklahoma and wintering in w.
-Texas, to spring arrival in Nebraska (Iverson 1981, Tacha et al. 1985a, 1987a).
-These cranes deposited an average 12.8 g lipid/d while in Nebraska during spring migration, maintained these lipid levels through spring migration in Saskatchewan and central Alaska to nesting areas in w.
-Alaska, and then lost 4 g/d during prenesting (Iverson 1981, Krapu et al. 1985, Tacha et al. 1987a).
+Texas, to spring arrival at stopover sites in Nebraska (Iverson 1981, Tacha et al. 1985a, 1987a).
+Individuals deposited an average 12.8 g lipid/d while in Nebraska and maintained these lipid levels through spring migration while crossing Saskatchewan and central Alaska to nesting areas in w.
+Alaska.
+They then lost 4 g/d during pre-nesting (Iverson 1981, Krapu et al. 1985, Tacha et al. 1987a).

-Accumulation of lipids during fall in Saskatchewan and spring in Nebraska possible because high-energy food resources (grain) are concentrated and accessible (Tacha et al. 1987a).
-Lipids maintained during later stages of spring migration by birds continuing to stop and exploit grain fields and increasing foraging time compared to Nebraska.
-Losses of lipids during prenesting due to increased energy expenditures associated with low food availability, territorial defense, and egg production.
-Krapu et al. (1985) hypothesized that availability of cultivated grain allows mid-continent cranes to transport maximum lipid levels to nesting areas; once there, lipids are used for early reproduction, allowing increased productivity compared to pre-agricultural development in the Great Plains and Alaska.
+The accumulation of lipids during fall in Saskatchewan and spring in Nebraska was possible because high-energy food resources (grain) were concentrated and accessible (Tacha et al. 1987a).
+Lipids levels were maintained during later stages of spring migration through regular stops at grain fields along the migratory route.
+Losses of lipids during pre-nesting were due to increased energy expenditures associated with low food availability, territorial defense, and egg production.
+Krapu et al. (1985) hypothesized that availability of cultivated grain allows cranes of the Mid-Continent Population to transport maximum lipid levels to nesting areas.
+Once there, lipids are used for early reproduction, allowing increased productivity compared to pre-agricultural development in the Great Plains and Alaska.